kbadova/Artificial-Intelligence-FMI/README.md

 # Intelligent-Systems-FMI
-A repo to store Intelligent Systems' fmi course homeworks
+A repo to store Artificial Intelligence' fmi course homeworks